iranroman/musicinformationretrieval.com/README.md

 1. Click "Fork" in the top-right corner.

-2. Clone this repository onto your local machine:
+2. Clone this repo onto your local machine:

         macbook:~$ git clone https://github.com/your_github_username/stanford-mir

-Otherwise, without a GitHub account, to clone this repository onto your local machine:
+Otherwise, without a GitHub account, to clone this repo onto your local machine:

     macbook:~$ git clone https://github.com/stevetjoa/stanford-mir